brunokoga/Montevideo/monsters_dir/halfDragon.md

 **Melee** : A half-dragon has two claw attacks and a bite attack.
 If the base creature can use manufactured weapons, the half-dragon can as well.
 A new claw or bite attack deals damage as appropriate for the half-dragon's size (see [Natural Attacks](universalMonsterRules#_natural-attacks).)

-**Special Abilities** : A half-dragon retains all the special attacks of the base creature and gains a breath weapon usable once per day based on the dragon variety (see below).
+**Special Abilities** : A half-dragon retains all the special attacks of the base creature and gains a breath weapon usable once per day based on the dragon variety (see below.
 The breath weapon deals 1d6 hit points of damage per racial HD possessed by the half-dragon (Reflex half; DC 10 + 1/2 creature's racial HD + creature's Con modifier).

 | Dragon Variety | Breath Weapon |
 | --- | --- |